Astroneer: Crafting

-Craftable items include rovers, printers, jets, buggies, tractors, spacecraft, storage silos, atmospheric condensers, research chambers, component smelters, batteries, generators, turbines, and solar panels.
+Craftable items include rovers, printers, jets, buggies, tractors, spacecraft, storage silos, atmospheric condensers, research chambers, component smelters, batteries, generators, turbines, solar panels, and more shelters.
 The game contains two base crafting materials, Resin, and Compound, which can be found in abundance on all planets.
 Other, more rare resources can be found while exploring planets, or by using smelters, chemistry labs, or atmospheric condensers.
 Resources are used to create a variety of items when used by themselves or in combination with other materials using machines in the game.
 In order to craft more advanced items, players collect "bytes" which can be used to unlock new technology which is then available for crafting.
-When low on oxygen, the Astroneer recharges by using snails, portable oxygenators, or staying near craftable tethers, which can be chained from a base or oxygen-providing object over long distances to prevent suffocation while exploring.
+When low on oxygen, the Astroneer recharges using portable oxygenators, snail creatures, or staying near craftable tethers, which can be chained from a base or oxygen-providing object over long distances to prevent suffocation while exploring.
 As of the game's full release, an "oxygenator" is required to provide extended reach of oxygen when tethering.
 To use an "oxygenator", you must either connect it to a shelter, or platform.

 Terrain Tool

 Every Astroneer has a Terrain Tool, which allows the player to gather resources and reshape the landscape.
-Resources, such as organic material, quartz, lithium, ammonium, and resin, are neatly packaged by the Terrain Tool into convenient stacks.
+Resources, such as organic material, quartz, lithium, ammonium, resin, and the rarest, astronium, are neatly packaged by the Terrain Tool into convenient stacks.
 These stacks can then be snapped into slots on the Astroneer's backpack, storage units, research chambers, etc. Certain resources, such as titanite or clay, can be smelted or combined into more advanced materials.
 The Astroneer also has the option to research and craft upgrades to the Terrain Tool, which can be plugged and unplugged at will.